williamgrosset/OSCAR-ConCert/ConCert/README.md

 Auditing of hardware, network requirements, and interfaces to external providers (i.e. labs being received, OLIS setup correctly).

 ### Spring 2017 Update
 I am now working as a full-time co-op programmer with the LEAD Lab for the Spring term.
-The next project I will be working on in is integrating this existing feature to allow for admin remote login.